Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Dear [Hiring Manager’s Name],

-I believe my abilities and experience make me an ideal candidate for this position.
-I would like the chance to speak with you further about how I can add value to your team.
+I am certain that my qualifications and experience make me an strong candidate for this role.
+I would be delighted to speak with you further about how I can contribute the team.

 Sincerely,